Bosque Urbano de San Patricio: A Little Forest in the City

 Later, after a little research, we realized what it was, and it makes perfect sense!
 The “trails” are the old paved roads through the housing development.
 The forest is moving in and covering all the rubble piles of the old buildings.
 Many of the landscaping plants are now mixing in with the wild plants.
 It is a forest, and if you look closely, you see how nature will beautify even the ugliest things left behind by humans.

-While we were there, we saw a few families, some kids on bikes, parents pushing strollers, and people walking their dogs.
+Now, under the DRNA management, the park has become a place of activities and learning.
+Now there are new facilities also and they host many community events.
+There are also bathrooms if needed.
+There are different types of gardens planted, to attract bees or to show how to grow vegetables etc. Check it out!
+While we were there, we saw a few families, some kids on bikes, parents pushing strollers.
+Sorry, no dogs allowed at this time.
 Everyone enjoying themselves.
 It was a nice way to spend an hour.
 I have seen prettier forest areas in Puerto Rico, but this one was interesting!

 Details